ziatdinovmax/gpax/README.md

 next_point_idx = obj.argmax()
 # Perform measurement, update trainning data, etc.
 ```
-THe full example is available [here](https://colab.research.google.com/github/ziatdinovmax/gpax/blob/main/examples/gpax_viDKL_plasmons.ipynb).
+The full example is available [here](https://colab.research.google.com/github/ziatdinovmax/gpax/blob/main/examples/gpax_viDKL_plasmons.ipynb).
 Note that in viDKL, we use a simple MLP as a default feature extractor.
 However, you can easily write a custom DNN using [haiku](https://github.com/deepmind/dm-haiku) and pass it to the viDKL initializer
 ```python3
 class ConvNet(hk.Module):
     def __init__(self, embedim=2):